-- was a 49-year old American Chinese living in the US for more than 10 years.
+- 17. On 22 February, DH was notified of sadmission into PWH ICU as a SCAP case.
+DH initiated case investigation and contact tracing on the same day. - 18. was a 49-year old American Chinese living in the US for more than 10 years.
 She came back to Hong Kong on 30 January 2003 and travelled to Henan, Guangzhou to visit her mother from 31 January to 17 February. developed fever and cough on 16 February while in Guangzhou.
 Her symptoms persisted after consulting doctor in the Mainland and she was admitted to the Union Hospital on the day of return from Guangzhou on 17 February.
 Chest X-ray findings were compatible with pneumonia.
-She was treated with Tamiffu, several antibiotics and intravenous immunoglobulin but her condition deteriorated with respiratory failure.
+She was treated with Tamiflu, several antibiotics and intravenous immunoglobulin but her condition deteriorated with respiratory failure.
 She was transferred to PWH on 22 February and recovered eventually.
-Serological tests later confirmed her as a SARS case. - 19.
-Four relatives from Hong Kong joined in the visit to Guangzhou.
+Serological tests later confirmed her as a SARS case. - Guangzhou.
 Contact tracing revealed that one of them developed SARS.
-A 42-year-old female relative who had fever and cough on 21 February was admitted to the Prince Margaret Hospital (PMH) from 22 to 24 February and re-admitted on 26 February.
+A 42-year-old female relative ( ) who had fever and cough on 21 February was admitted to the Prince Margaret Hospital (PMH) from 22 to 24 February and re-admitted on 26 February.
 She recovered eventually and was later confirmed to be suffering from SARS. - 20.
 On 28 February, DH was notified of the admission of to PMH as a SCAP case.
-DH immediately initiated case investigation and contact tracing action. - Case investigation revealed that was a nurse in the Union Hospital who had cared for daily during 17-22 February.
+DH immediately initiated case investigation and contact tracing action. - Union Hospital who had cared for adaily during 17-22 February.
 She developed malaise on 22 February followed by myalgia, cough, fever and chills two days later.
 She was admitted into PMH on 27 February and subsequently recovered.
 Serological tests later confirmed her as a SARS case.
 None of her eight close contacts (husband, daughter, domestic helper, parents-in-law and family of brother-in-law) developed symptoms.
 DH also contacted the Union Hospital on 28 February for medical surveillance of staff and patients exposed to and and noted that none of the contacts developed symptoms.